polkadot-js/extension/README.md

 - [extension-ui](packages/extension-ui/) - The UI components for the extension, to build up the popup
 - [extension-dapp](packages/extension-dapp/) - A convenience wrapper to work with the injected objects, simplifying data extraction for any dapp that wishes to integrate the extension (or any extension that supports the interface)
 - [extension-inject](packages/extension-inject/) - A convenience wrapper that allows extension developers to inject their extension for use by any dapp

+It also contains a [`manifest_chrome.json`](packages/extension/manifest_chrome.json) file which contains the manifest configuration for Chrome and another [`manifest_firefox.json`](packages/extension/manifest_firefox.json) with the configuration for Firefox, for compatibility reasons, and a dummy `manifest.json` file that's only used by the build.

 ## Dapp developers